20 Word Problems For Year 3: Develop Pupils’ Problem Solving Skills Across Single and Mixed KS2 Topics

 Fraction word problems in Year 3

-In Year 3 pupils are exposed to a range of fraction word problems, including questions involving counting up and down in tenths; equivalent fractions and adding/subtracting fractions with the same denominator.
+In Year 3 pupils are exposed to a wider range of fraction word problems involving equivalence, proportional reasoning, and performing basic arithmetic with fractions.

 Jude had 28 sweets.